Pop-Code/nestjs-console/README.md

 }
 ```

-Add scripts in your package.json (if you want to them)
+Add scripts in your package.json (if you want to use them)

 ```js
 {